lendefi-dao/dao-docs/contracts/ecosystem/Ecosystem.sol/contract.Ecosystem.md

 ### initialize

+Initializes the Ecosystem contract with core dependencies and configurations

-Sets up the initial state of the contract, including roles and token supplies.
+*Sets up the contract with initial token allocations, roles, and limits*

-*Initializes the ecosystem contract.*

 **Notes:**
-- requires: All input addresses must not be zero.
+- security: Uses initializer modifier to prevent multiple initializations

+- security-roles: Grants the following roles:
+- DEFAULT_ADMIN_ROLE to timelock
+- MANAGER_ROLE to timelock
+- PAUSER_ROLE to timelock
+- UPGRADER_ROLE to both timelock and multisig

+- allocation: Configures token allocations as follows:
+- 26% for rewards
-- requires-role: DEFAULT_ADMIN_ROLE for the guardian.
+- 10% for airdrops

-- requires-role: PAUSER_ROLE for the pauser.
+- 8% for partnerships

+- limits: Sets initial limits:
+- maxReward: 0.1% of reward supply
+- maxBurn: 2% of reward supply

-- events-emits: {Initialized} event.
+- events-emits: {Initialized} when initialization is complete

-- throws: ZeroAddressDetected if any of the input addresses are zero.
+- throws: ZeroAddressDetected if any input address is zero

 ```solidity